 (1) Subject to regulation 83 the Executive Director may, upon an application in writing by a person, grant to the person a permit to occupy an area of Crown land not exceeding 1.25 hectares for the purpose of keeping an apiary.

-[(2), (3) repealed]
+[(2), (3) deleted]

 (4) A permit shall be in the form of Form 2 in Schedule 2.